State of South Carolina

 The Outpatient Physician’s Benefit rider adds a daily cash benefit up to $100 for any doctor visit outside the hospital.

-Cancer Insurance from The Standard pays cash benefits after a diagnosis of cancer or one of 29 other specified diseases.
+Cancer Insurance from American Heritage Life pays cash benefits after a diagnosis of cancer or one of 29 other specified diseases.
 The benefit can help reduce financial stress during a difficult time and allow everyone to focus on treatment and recovery.

 Can include additional treatment benefits, and an annual wellness benefit of $100 for completing routine screenings.